 Daniel Pioro is rapidly gaining recognition as one of the most innovative young violinists of his generation.
-Known as soloist and chamber musician he is the leader of the Fibonacci Sequence, and since 2014 he has been a member of the collective of musicians, CHROMA.
+Known as soloist and chamber musician, he is the leader of the Fibonacci Sequence.

 Daniel Pioro works closely with the acclaimed author Michael Morpurgo, a collaboration that has created The Storyteller’s Ensemble, a group of musicians devoted to the written and spoken word.
 Putting music to Morpurgo’s book “The Mozart Question” – and performing it with the The Storyteller’s Ensemble across the UK to great acclaim – led to work on “The Best Of Times”, which was performed for the first time in Saffron Hall this season.

-Plans include The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival, a Wigmore Hall debut recital, a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra, and an album of music for solo violin and electronics for the Bedroom Community label.
+Plans include a Wigmore Hall debut recital, a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra, and an album of music for solo violin and electronics for the Bedroom Community label.

 Daniel Pioro plays on a violin by Christoph Götting